On Measures of Biases and Harms in NLP: Documenting Bias Measures

-\begin{itemize}[leftmargin=*] \item \textbf{What is the definition of bias?
-Does this definition align with normative definitions of harm?} The authors do not provide an explicit definition of bias, but define bias in terms of the metric of \textit{regard} (i.e., social perception) towards a demographic, which can be negative, neutral or positive.
-Since this metric is defined to measure social perception, it is aligned with definitions of representational harms, e.g., negative stereotypes, denigrations. \item \textbf{What types of social biases or stereotype are evaluated?
-What other types can the metric be extended to?} The authors evaluate regard of text generated for prompts that include demographics across race (\textit{Black}, \textit{White}), gender (\textit{man}, \textit{woman}), and sexual orientation (\textit{gay}, \textit{straight}).
-Only one surface form is evaluated for each demographic (e.g., \textit{``The Black person''} for the \textit{race-black} demographic), thus limiting the comprehensiveness of the results, though the method of formatting input prompts to include demographic mentions and evaluate the generated text is generalizeable to other demographic surface forms with minimal effort. \item \textbf{What is the source of bias that is measured?} It is difficult to pinpoint the exact sources of biases from the probing experiments run by \citet{sheng2019woman} on GPT-2 and the 1 Billion Word Language Model, though we can form hypotheses.
+\begin{itemize}[leftmargin=*] \item \textbf{What is the stated definition of bias?
+How does this definition align with normative definitions of harm?} The authors do not provide an explicit definition of bias, but define bias in terms of the metric of \textit{regard} (i.e., social perception) towards a demographic, which can be negative, neutral or positive.
+Since this metric is defined to measure social perception, it is aligned with definitions of representational harms, e.g., negative stereotypes, denigrations. \item \textbf{What is the source of bias that is measured?} It is difficult to pinpoint the exact sources of biases from the probing experiments run by \citet{sheng2019woman} on GPT-2 and the 1 Billion Word Language Model, though we can form hypotheses.
 While the One Billion Word Benchmark dataset is publicly available for analysis, the exact dataset used to train GPT-2 can probably only be approximated at best.
 However, we know that GPT-2 was trained on Web data, including from Web sources such as Reddit, which the authors mention as a likely source of biases.
 The 1 Billion Word Language Model was trained on news data, and \citet{sheng2019woman} find less biased results from this model.
-There could also be non-data related biases (e.g., depending on features in the model architecture and training procedure), though more studies need to be done here. \item \textbf{What tasks or applications is this bias metric useful for?} The metric of regard is useful for applications for continuation generation tasks \citep{sheng2021societal}, e.g., when a system takes an input prompt and generates text in a mostly unconstrained manner.
+There could also be non-data related biases (e.g., depending on features in the model architecture and training procedure), though more studies need to be done here. \item \textbf{What tasks or applications is this bias measure useful for?} The metric of regard is useful for applications for continuation generation tasks \citep{sheng2021societal}, e.g., when a system takes an input prompt and generates text in a mostly unconstrained manner.
 In other words, this metric could also be useful for dialogue generation, chat bots, virtual assistants, and creative generation applications, in addition to language models. \end{itemize}